fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_ios_screenshots.md

 ## Launch Arguments

 You can provide additional arguments to your app on launch.
-These strings will be available in your app (eg. not in the testing target) through `ProcessInfo.processInfo.arguments`.
+These strings will be available in your app (e.g. not in the testing target) through `ProcessInfo.processInfo.arguments`.
 Alternatively, use user-default syntax (`-key value`) and they will be available as key-value pairs in `UserDefaults.standard`.

 ```ruby-skip-tests
 launch_arguments([